-- Not-for-profit organisations based in Western Australia - Associations operating under the Associations Incorporation Act 2015 based in Western Australia.
+- Not-for-profit organisations based in Western Australia - Associations operating under the Western Australia Associations Incorporation Act 2015.

-Unincorporated not-for-profit associations and community groups based in Western Australia may apply under the auspices of an eligible organisation or a local government authority able to accept legal and financial responsibility for the applicant's project.
+Unincorporated not-for-profit associations and community groups based in Western Australia may apply under the auspices of an eligible organisation or a local government authority able to accept legal and financial responsibility for the applicant's activity.
 Please see the Auspice Guidelines on the Harmony Week page at www.omi.wa.gov.au